ladri8/PL-BMI6018-2020/readme.md

   1. To understand programming procedural and object-oriented concepts.
   2. To learn python commands and widely used platforms.
   3. To practice algorithmic thinking for solving mathematical, statistical, and biomedical problems in python.
-  4. To apply python commands in real-life applications
+  4. To apply python commands in real-life applications.